eventnetusa/eventnet/src/_private/_defaults.md

 _comments:
   private_project_type: B2C will not show header or footer
+  cta_headline: Optional
   cta_text: the text for the CTA button
-  cta_link: is the CTA a link to another page or site?
+  cta_link: Does the CTA triggera link to another page or site?
+(Othwerwise it triggers a contact form.)
-  cta_link_url: the page or site the CTA should link to
+  cta_link_url: The url the CTA should link to (if the above is checked)
+  siebar_text: This appear beneath the CTA
 ---